cartonmarkup/cssCarton/README.md

 ### Nested grids
 Grids can be placed inside a styleable.
 Why?
-Because above I baned styleing the grid!
+Well, technically because we can and logically because - as stated above - I banned styling the grid!
-You can use the wrapping styleable like a nice frame to decorate and place your grid inside an document.
+You can use the wrapping styleable like a nice "frame" to decorate and place your grid inside an document.
-If you abdicate the use of dimension styles ( fixed width or height ), the "frame" will always float arround the grid.
+If you abdicate using dimension styles ( fixed width or height ), this "frame" will always float arround the grid.
-But it is also possible to scroll the grid inside the styleable – add a fixed height that is much lower than the grid and set overflow to auto or scroll.
+It is also possible to scroll the grid inside the styleable – add a fixed height that is much lower than the grid and set overflow on the "frame" to auto or scroll.
 Done!
-A sparkling example to show nested grids aren't useless is the definition of a page element like every page layout has, that centers the main content inside of the body.
+A sparkling example to show how useful nested grids are, is the task of defining an element, that centers the main content on the page.

     <body class="_alignCenter">
       <!-- page -->